mikependon/RepoDB/RepoDb.Docs/bulk-operation-edge-cases.md

 }
 ```

-**Note:** Use the TEMP pseudo-temporary table if you are working with multi-threaded environment.
-Otherwise, always use the physical pseudo-temporary table to maximize the advantages of having a physical table.
+**Note:** Use the "temporary" pseudo-temporary table if you are working with multi-threaded environment.
+Otherwise, use the "physical" pseudo-temporary table to maximize the advantages of having an actual physical table.